jonnonz1/nz-statute-book/acts/public/2026/resource-management-auckland-housing-amendment-act-2026.md

 ### 2 Commencement
 (1) Clause 65 of Schedule 12 (as inserted by section 4) is deemed to have come into force on 9 October 2025.
-(2) The rest of this Act comes into force on the day after Royal assent.
+(2) The rest of this Act comes into force on 3 April 2026.

 ## Part 1 — Preliminary provisions